-Interventions to reduce antibiotic use in food-producing animals may be at different levels; from restricting or minimizing use for certain indications (such as growth promotion or prophylactic use) to removal of the use of most or even all antibiotics.
+Efforts to reduce antibiotic use in food-producing animals can be at different levels; from restricting or minimizing use for certain indications (such as growth promotion or prophylactic use) to removal of the use of most or even all antibiotics.

-Efforts may also be focused on making sure use is as appropriate as possible, through introducing diagnostic methods and guidelines or through education and awareness raising.
+Efforts may also be focused on making sure use is as appropriate as possible, through introducing diagnostic methods and guidelines or through education.
 Improving infection prevention, introducing or improving record keeping of antibiotic use, and taking cultures and performing sensitivity testing prior to antibiotic use are some examples of possible areas to work in.

 Close link to infection prevention

 Improved animal health is often the base needed to be able to optimize antibiotic use.
 This includes good hygiene, good nutrition, biosecurity, use of vaccines and to optimize housing conditions.
 The level of animal health is a result of the management of a wide range of factors, which can be grouped as animal specific, husbandry system-dependent and management-dependent.
 The EPRUMA best practice framework for the use of antibiotics in food-producing animals provides building blocks that can help a farmer to develop a farm-specific health plan.
 For more information, see PREVENT INFECTION – Food animals.

 Animals still get sick even with high level of animal husbandry practices.
 When antibiotic treatment is indicated, it should ideally be used as targeted treatment based on clinical diagnosis and, whenever possible, on the results of microbiological susceptibility tests, and using an antibiotic agent of as narrow-spectrum as possible.
 Several guidelines on prudent antibiotic use have been published by different stakeholders.

 Questions to ask before initiating an antibiotic treatment to ensure that the treatment is justified:

 - Does the disease need antibacterial treatment or are there other options besides antibacterial treatment?